 Cryptocurrencies are more accessible to everyone as they are structured to be accessible to everyone, regardless of nationality or birthplace.
 They are decentralized, which eliminates the need for a central authority and puts the value of the currency in the hands of the end consumer.
 Cryptocurrencies are also easily transferable, with funds being able to be transferred within a few seconds, 24 hours a day, 7 days a week, anywhere in the world, with zero restrictions.
 They also offer greater privacy compared to traditional banking systems which collect substantial personal information from customers for KYC purposes.

-The rapid widespread of Cryptocurrencies are because they are easy to use, transfer, store, and trade, and also, cryptocurrencies are more secure and fast.
+The rapid widespread of Cryptocurrencies is because they are easy to use, transfer, store, and trade, and also, cryptocurrencies are more secure and fast.
 Many believe that cryptocurrencies fulfill the current monetary system's weaknesses and are the better-digitalized version of fiat currencies.
 Cryptocurrencies are bringing evolutionary changes in the payment system, and they could potentially change the way we use, keep and spend money in the future.

 Therefore, in this topic, we are going to cover the fundamental advantages of cryptocurrencies.

 It cannot be ignored that the biased regulatory system placed at the core of the banking structure in the current monetary system is one of the main reasons behind the 1.7 billion unbanked people in the world.
 In the current monetary system, convenience and accessibility have been sacrificed to the bias and discriminatory policies many banks have adopted to conduct KYC (Know Your Customer) and background check of their clients.

 Such measures have affected many individuals worldwide and impacted the world’s economy negatively as a whole since many individuals cannot access basic banking services; therefore, there are not participating in the global economy.